ponicode/squar_action/README.md

 <p align="center">
 <img src="https://ponicodefilesstorage.blob.core.windows.net/githubaction/Couv_readme_SQUAR_GA.png"></p>

-# 🦄 Grade your testing suite and get an activable improvements roadmap!🦄
+# 🦄 Release quality tests.
+Every Time!🦄
-**Ponicode SQUAR GitHub Action** is an action that enables you to  grade your testing suite and provide you with a precise and actionable improvements roadmap at every Pull request!
+**Quality Gate** tells you at every analysis whether your is tested enough to be released

-**Ponicode SQUAR GitHub Action** is the newest tool on the Ponicode platform to accelerate developers on their code quality journey
+**Ponicode SQUAR GitHub Action** is an action that enables you to grade the test quality of your project and provide you with a precise and activatable improvements roadmap at every Pull request!

 **Combined with [Ponicode Unit Test Action](https://github.com/marketplace/actions/ponicode-unit-test)**, you can immediately implement the SQUAR roadmap and get instantaneous coverage catch-up

 # 💥 Benefits
-Tackle your code quality issues in the right order
+Tackle your code quality issues in the right order to:

-- __GAIN VISIBILITY__ - Stop monitoring your code and start getting actionable code quality information
+- __GAIN VISIBILITY__ - Get instant feedback of the quality of your tests everytime you change your code
-- __FIND YOUR PRIORITIES__ - Prioritize your code quality efforts
+- __PRIORITIZED BACKLOG__ - Get a detailed and prioritized list of action you need to take to increase your test quality
-- __RAISE YOUR CODE QUALITY FAST__ - Accelerate the remediation of your code quality weaknesses on your high risk functions (When Ponicode SQUAR action is combined with [Ponicode Unit Test Action](https://github.com/marketplace/actions/ponicode-unit-test))
+- __RAISE YOUR CODE QUALITY FAST__ - Accelerate the remediation of your code quality weaknesses on your high risk functions (When Ponicode SQUAR action is combined with Ponicode Unit-Testing Action)

 # 🔎 How does it work
 - __Step 1__: Ponicode SQUAR GitHub Action generates a report for every PR where you can review the number of poorly tested critical functions and learn how to fix it.